JadenLabs/Pebble/README.md

 ---

 ## Purpose
-Riveling mainstream leveling bots, Pebble is made with the purpose to put more control in the hands of users with advanced configurations and settings.
+Aiming to rival mainstream leveling bots, Pebble is made with the purpose to put more control in the hands of users with advanced configurations and settings.